otrv4/otrv4/otrv4.md

      * If this 'Prekey Profile Identifier' does not correspond to any Prekey Profile on local storage:
        * Aborts the DAKE.
-   * Validates Alice's User Profile and extracts `H_a` from it.
+   * Validates Alice's Client Profile and extracts `H_a` from it.
-   * Picks a compatible version of OTR listed on Alice's profile, and follows the specification for this version.
+   * Picks a compatible version of OTR listed on Alice's Client Profile, and follows the specification for this version.
 If the versions are incompatible, Bob does not send any further messages.
-   * Sets his Public Shared Prekey (`D_b`) from his User Profile as `our_shared_prekey.public`.
+   * Sets his Public Shared Prekey (`D_b`) from his Client Profile as `our_shared_prekey.public`.
    * Verifies the Non-Interactive-Auth message.
 See [Non-Interactive-Auth Message](#non-interactive-auth-message) section.